-Built by the Hudson's Bay Company, the building was used as a cottage hospital before being turned over to the Moravian Church in 1936 and converted to a boarding school, which operated until 1973.
-The building was also used by OKalaKatiget Society and later for storage.
-It has been abandoned for more than 30 years.
+Built by the Hudson's Bay Company, the building was used as a cottage hospital before being turned over to the Moravian Church in 1936 and converted to a boarding school, which operated until 1973., before being used by the OKalaKatiget Society and later for storage.
+The building has been abandoned for more than 30 years.